 The potential exists for this intermittent reinforcement to stay with kids as they go into high school and beyond, where access to gambling activities becomes easier to come by.
 It can potentially lead to the kids developing gambling problems in the form of youth gambling or a propensity towards online gambling.

 Blind bag toys are not the only exposure that people under the age of 18 have to gambling-like practices.
 Many video games contain “loot boxes” that you can purchase for real money, and they are essentially virtual blind bags containing different in-game items.
 With more popular video games implementing loot boxes and other microtransactions, game developers are trying to commodify every aspect of their games.
 This can potentially create a new generation of problem gamblers.
 We’ve examined the potential dangers that these loot boxes may pose for problem gambling in teenagers.

 Even if your child has never asked you to purchase a blind bag for them, they are likely exposed to these collectibles through their friends or classmates.
 Keeping an open line of communication is essential, and helping children develop healthy attitudes about gambling from a young age can go a long way.

 Here are a few tips for talking to children about surprise toys and loot boxes:

-If you have noticed unhealthy, gambling-like behaviors in your child or another young person you know, CCGNJ has resources available to help.
-New Jersey residents can call or text our helpline, 800-GAMBLER, at any time for support, treatment, and hope.
+If you have noticed unhealthy, gambling-like behaviors in your child or another young person you know, know that there are resources available to help.
+Call or text our helpline, 1-800-GAMBLER, at any time for support, treatment, and hope.